-The Science Of Dry Ice: What Is It And How Can It Be Used?Wednesday, May 2nd, 2018
+The Science Of Dry Ice: What Is It And How Can It Be Used?Saturday, May 2nd, 2020

 Dry ice has a variety of industrial, commercial, and consumer uses.
 If you’ve been to a Halloween party, you’ve probably seen this product in a few punch bowls.
 It is frequently used with ice packs, super-cool commercial applications like servers, and is vital to the medical and food shipping industries.
 Dry ice is versatile in its uses, but how does it work and how is it created?
 The following will help you understand the science behind dry ice.

 Dry ice, contrary to its name, is not frozen water.
 Rather, this product is solid CO2, which has a temperature around -109 degrees F. When this product is in atmospheric pressure, meaning when it is sitting around in a room or a cooler, it warms up and sublimates.
 Sublimation is a process by which a solid turns into a gas without first becoming a liquid, like water-ice.
 Dry Ice has a natural state as a gas and is alway attempting to go back to its natural state.

 Dry ice is a natural byproduct that forms in several industrial processes, like fermentation and petrochemical refining.
 It is considered eco-friendly if used correctly.
 When sublimation occurs, no new CO2 is created because it produces the same amount of CO2 as before.